cybertec-postgresql/ora_migrator/README.md

   Oracle database, the total lines of code and the total number of bytes in the object definitions.

+- Table function `oracle_test_table`:

+  This function tests an Oracle table for potential migration problems.
+  You have to run it after `oracle_migrate_prepare`.

+  The parameters are:

+  - `server`: the name of the Oracle foreign server

+  - `schema`: the schema name

+  - `table_name`: the table name

+  - `pgstage_schema` (default `pgsql_stage`): The name of the PostgreSQL stage created by `oracle_migrate_prepare`.

+  `schema` and `table_name` must be values from the columns of the same name of the `tables` table in the PostgreSQL stage.

+  This is a table function and returns the Oracle ROWID of the problematic rows as well as a message describing the problem.

+  Currently there are tests for two problems:

+  - zero bytes `chr(0)` in string columns

+  - values in string columns that are not in the database encoding

 - Function `create_oraviews`:

   This function creates a number of foreign tables and views for